 you are pregnant or planning to become pregnant.

 SUTENT should not be used during pregnancy.
-Your doctor will discuss the risks with you.
+Your doctor will discuss the risks with

 you are breastfeeding.

 You should not breastfeed while taking SUTENT.

 You should have a dental check up before taking SUTENT.

 Tell your doctor if you are taking any other medicines, including medicines that you

 buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and SUTENT may interfere with each other.
 Some of these medicines

 rifampicin, a medicine to treat tuberculosis and some other infections